TaskTree Class

 This function overloads runBlocking(const Group &recipe, milliseconds timeout).

 The passed future is used for listening to the cancel event.
-When the task tree finishes with an error, this method cancels the passed future.
+When the task tree is canceled, this method cancels the passed future.

 void TaskTree::setRecipe(const Tasking::Group &recipe)